Awards

 APPLICATIONS ARE DUE BY August 10 to the President-Elect (click on Officers for contact information) via e-mail (as a Word document or PDF attachment).
 Please include your last name in the file name of the attachment.
 The application should include the following:

-• Title and abstract of the forum or digital symposium
+• Title and abstract of the proposed session

 • Complete list of participants